alexhernandezgarcia/gflownet/LAUNCH.md

     python main.py gflownet.optimizer.lr=0.001
     ```

-5. Launch the SLURM jobs with `python launch.py --jobs=crystals/explore-losses`
+5. Launch the SLURM jobs with `python mila/launch.py --jobs=crystals/explore-losses`
     1. `launch.py` knows to look in `external/jobs/` and add `.yaml` (but you can write `.yaml` yourself)
     2. You can overwrite anything from the command-line: the command-line arguments have the final say and will overwrite all the jobs' final dicts.
-Run `python launch.py -h` to see all the known args.
+Run mila/`python mila/launch.py -h` to see all the known args.
     3. You can also override `script` params from the command-line: unknown arguments will be given as-is to `main.py`.
-For instance `python launch.py --jobs=crystals/explore-losses --mem=32G env.some_param=value` is valid
+For instance `python mila/launch.py --jobs=crystals/explore-losses --mem=32G env.some_param=value` is valid
 6. `launch.py` loads a template (`sbatch/template-conda.sh`) by default, and fills it with the arguments specified, then writes the filled template in `external/launched_sbatch_scripts/crystals/` with the current datetime and experiment file name.
 7. `launch.py` executes `sbatch` in a subprocess to execute the filled template above
 8. A summary yaml is also created there, with the exact experiment file and appended `SLURM_JOB_ID`s returned by `sbatch`